Magic Kingdom, Sydney

 Magic Kingdom was a small amusement park located in Lansvale, New South Wales, Australia.
 It is now closed.

-History and operation
+History

 The park operated in the 1970s, 1980s and early 1990s.
 The park was closed not long after Wonderland Sydney opened.

 The park was promoted on television with commercials featuring the song "Magic" by the band Pilot.

 Some of the rides were sourced from Luna Park after Luna Park closed in 1979 following the Ghost Train tragedy.

-Magic Kingdom was popular at its peak but due to size and location (it could only be accessed by a road which went through an industrial area and residential area) the park struggled to remain viable.
+Magic Kingdom was popular at its peak but due to its size and location (it could only be accessed by a road which went through an industrial area and residential area) the park struggled to remain viable.

-The land was sold to developers in 2017.
-Flooding issues with the nearby Prospect Creek have limited its potential for new construction.
+The site was sold in 2017 however, flooding issues with the nearby Prospect Creek have limited its potential for redevelopment.

 Attractions

 The park was small, covering about 36 acre.
 Features included: